 Your value proposition makes the benefit of completing the form.

 Don’t leave any room for uncertainty.
-Forms are a pain to complete, and if the customer isn’t sure what they’ll get out of it, they may balk.
+Forms are a pain to complete; if the customer isn’t sure what they’ll get out of it, they may balk.

 Some value propositions examples to get you started:

-- Contact form – Get in touch with us / We’re here to help!
+- Contact form – Contact us / We’re here to help!